 An easy way to do this is to provide a list of topics so that subscribers can check off what they’re interested in receiving.

 This will ensure they only receive information that is relevant to them, and help you determine what to send to whom.
-Once you’ve collected this information, you can segment contacts into different lists and create different autoresponder series based on these interests.
+Once you’ve collected this information, you can segment contacts into different lists and create different automated email series based on these interests.

 Tip: You don’t always have to start from scratch.
-Look back at some of the newsletters you’ve already sent and break up the information into various categories or topics before creating your autoresponder series.
+Look back at some of the newsletters you’ve already sent and break up the information into various categories or topics before creating your automated email series.
 See if you can repurpose your existing content when sending targeted messages to new subscribers.

 Let them get to know you